 It's easy to wonder if you may wear that prom dress again one day (spoiler alert: you won't), but a well-organized home requires a reality check on everything you own.

 Stay on Track With a Calendar System

 One of the biggest reasons an organization system fails is because life gets in the way.
-Between work and social events, most of us rarely remember to keep our closets organized by color or to purge the pantry every month.
-Rosenthal suggests scheduling your days, even those mundane daily tasks.
+Between work and social events, most of us rarely remember to keep our closets arranged by color or to purge the pantry every month.
+For example, when you first learn how to organize clothes, it can take time to keep the items tidy.
+Rosenthal suggests scheduling your days, even for those mundane daily tasks.

 "Block off times in your schedule for everything from working out to grocery shopping to even laundry," she says.
 "Try to be strict with your schedule and get tasks done when you say you will to avoid feeling overwhelmed and frustrated."

 While your end goal should always be to keep things organized, there are simply times when you need to toss something to the side and deal with it later.
 And that's okay!
 Consider creating a drop zone for all of those items you need to organize but simply don't have time to do so yet.